A New Definition of Horndeski Theory and the Possibility of Multiple Scalar Field Extensions: Acknowledgments

 Shun Arai and Atsushi Naruko contributed valuable discussions from the initial conception of this study.
 Hiromasa Tajima and Riku Yoshimoto also kindly assisted with lengthy and tedious calculations.
 Kazufumi Takahashi provided extremely valuable comments regarding this research.
 Daisuke Yamauchi provided invaluable assistance down to the finest details in the preparation of this paper.
 Furthermore, during the concluding phases of manuscript preparation, Kazuya Koyama reviewed the draft.
+During the revision process, I received extensive comments from David Langlois.
 This paper was supported in part by The Graduate University for Advanced Studies, SOKENDAI (SDP233302, SDP252301, and SDP253206).
-The author thanks the “Atom-type Researcher” program at the Yukawa Institute for Theoretical Physics, Kyoto University, which provided the initial inspiration for this research.
+The author thanks the ``Atom-type Researcher" program at the Yukawa Institute for Theoretical Physics, Kyoto University, which provided the initial inspiration for this research.